-Standard & Poor's conducted an actuarial analysis on historical data provided by the originator to assess the credit risk of the pool, following the methodology explained in "Securitizing Spanish-Originated Loans to Small and Midsize Enterprises" (see "Criteria Referenced").
+Standard & Poor's conducted an actuarial analysis on historical dynamic data provided by the originator to assess the credit risk of the pool.
+Due to the limited default and recovery data, Standard & Poor's followed the methodology explained in the criteria piece entitled "CDO Spotlight: General Cash Flow Analytics for CDO Securitizations" (see "Related Articles").